EgosOwn/gosmartkeyboard/Streaming.md

 We use the Gorilla websocket library to handle the websocket connection.

 Most of the time, we can use sendkeys (which uses libinput) to effeciently press keys.
-However, if we need to send a character that sendkeys doesn't know about, we can use the xdotool command.
+However, if we need to send a character that sendkeys doesn't know about, we can use the xdotool command. xdotool is also useful if one does not want to use root.

 xdotool spawns a new process for each keypress, so it's not as effecient as sendkeys.